Using beer as a fertilizer.

 • Carbon dioxide: Plants need CO2, but they mostly thrive on CO2 from the air.
 So, adding extra carbon dioxide to the soil might not make any difference in the end.

 The bottom line?
 Beer offers valuable nutrients, but its excessive use can lead to negative consequences for your garden.
 You can carefully apply beer as an agricultural fertilizer and monitor its effects on your plants to maximize its benefits without compromising plant health.
-The same goes for the rest of farm waste management techniques that aim at improving agriculture: it’s a double-edged blade.

 Risks of Using Beer as a Fertilizer